All Episodes

 The world is full of evil.

-We need the biggest, baddest, meanest, toughest kick-ass military on the face of the earth with the best and most superior technologically advanced equipment to win wars.
+We need the biggest, baddest, meanest, toughest, kick-ass military on the face of the earth with the best and most superior technologically advanced equipment to win wars.

 And my first priority is not greenhouse emissions if I'm building weapons of war.

-But it's a cons if it's a consideration that can be done and doesn't impact the effectiveness of the weapon in question.
+But if it's a consideration that can be done and doesn't impact the effectiveness of the weapon in question, I have no problem with it.

-Um but I wish I wish you weren't that way.
+But I wish it weren't that way.

 I wish the world were safer.

-Anyway, uh I hope uh that answers your question.
+Anyway, I hope that answers your question.

 Appreciate your call.